Crape Myrtle Trees for Sale Online

 If you're a gardener in cold hardiness Zones 3 - 5, you can still use Crape Myrtle as a gorgeous "Thriller" in a seasonal container.
 Smaller Crape Myrtles will provide you with months of summer color.
 Pair your Crape with a contrasting "Filler" and "Spiller," and you are on your way to turning heads all across your northern neighborhood.

 In late fall, bring the container into the unheated garage for the winter.
 Give your plant watering once a month to keep the roots from becoming overly dry.
 In the spring, after the threat of frost is passed, bring it back out to enjoy another summer of constant dark green color.

 Contact Garden Goods to Buy Crape Myrtle Trees Today

 When you're searching for a striking, hardy ornamental tree, flowering crape myrtle trees are an excellent choice during any growing season.
 At America's number one online garden center, you'll find Woodie-approved flowering crape myrtle trees for sale that we've nurtured from seed.

 Start your next gardening foray by ordering crape myrtle trees from Garden Goods Direct today!
 When you are ready to buy Crape Myrtle Trees Online send us an email, and we'll be happy to make some recommendations based on your needs.
-We have an extensive collection of both tree and shrub form Crapes and we confident you'll find what you need.
+We have an extensive collection of both trees and shrubs Crapes and we are confident you'll find what you need.